 - Research surveys.
 Please review the available options for surveying ASHA members before you post your survey.
 ASHA members may post messages inviting members to participate in survey research projects.
 Messages must be posted directly in an ASHA community discussion; no bulk private messaging.
 You may include a link to the survey in your discussion post, or you may provide an email address so interested participants can contact you directly.

 - Do not post commercial messages.
 The ASHA Community is to be used for noncommercial purposes only.
 Sharing recommendations for products, services, events, and job openings for which you have no financial interest is permitted.
 Independent individuals can use our dedicated discussion for seeking or offering professional materials for sale.
 However, advertising job postings, products, services, or events in which you have a financial or commercial interest is not permitted.

-- Do not endorse ASHA candidates running for the Board of Directors or Advisory Councils.
+- Do not endorse ASHA candidates running for the Board of Directors or Committee of Ambassadors.
 Doing so is in violation of ASHA's Election Practices.